 We invite you to get engaged in the process and actively participate in working on your career plan (with our guidance of course!).
-Visit the career center and take advantage of tools and advice that can help you in your career exploration process.
+Visit Career Services and take advantage of the tools and advice that can help you in your career exploration process.

 So let’s work together and start from the beginning: Get to know yourself first.

-There are a variety of tools available for career assessment; FOCUS 2, STRONG Interest Inventory and the MBTI Personality Style Inventory.
-A Career Counselor can help you determine which tool is the best place to start, help you understand the results and develop a strategy to research the options highlighted.
-Call the Career Center today to schedule an appointment and get the log in information for the assessment tools
+A Career Counselor can help you determine which tool is the best place to start, help you understand the results and develop a strategy for the next steps.
+Call or email Career Services to get the log in information for our assessments.

 Once you feel you know enough about your interests, skills, work values, and personality, start investigating majors and career possibilities that seem to be a good fit.
-How?
+Here are some ideas how:

 - Learn about Westchester Community College’s programs of study by reading the catalog and talking to faculty in programs that sound interesting.

-- Meet with a counselor in the Career & Transfer Center to learn how programs of study and majors can prepare you for specific careers.
+- Meet with a counselor in Career Services to learn how programs of study and majors can prepare you for specific careers.

-- Learn about career options and get occupational information at www.Onetonline.org the US Department of Labor tool for career exploration.
+- Learn about careers and get occupational information at www.ONetonline.org the US Department of Labor tool for career exploration.

 - Read job descriptions in the U.S. Department of Labor’s Occupational Outlook Handbook.

-At WCC, your professional career counselors have expertise in the job search process and years of experience in helping students and alumni with a job search and the tools to be successful.
+At Westchester Community College, your professional career counselors have expertise in the job search process and years of experience in helping with a job search and the tools to be successful.

 It takes more than just earning a college degree to find a meaningful job–you also need experience in your field.
 You can develop your skills and a great resume by getting experience before you graduate from WCC.
-The Career Center can help you with options for getting that experience.
+Career Services counselors can help you with options for getting that experience.